-The following is an interesting situation that comes up quite often prior to a seller signing a listing contract with a local REALTOR®.
+The following is an interesting situation that comes up quite often prior to a Seller signing a listing contract with a local REALTOR®.
 Proceed cautiously around the REALTOR® who tells you "What You'd Like to Hear"...

-All the while you are now sitting with an overpriced listing, which not only helps your competition to sell quicker - because they are better deals, but you are left wondering why no one is viewing your home.
+All the while you are now sitting with an overpriced listing, which not only helps your competition to sell quicker - since they are better deals, but you are left wondering why no one is viewing your home.

-...
 We're sure you'd like to sell as quickly as possible, for the highest dollar for the market, and with the least amount of hassle.
 Overpricing will rarely get you these objectives.
 Setting a proper price for your home is critical to your well-being.
 In fact, a properly priced home may even get you more money then the recommended value.
-Competitive offers from multiple buyers is always a possibility.
+Competitive offers from multiple Buyers is always a possibility.
 Now that they're battling against one another for your home, they will inevitably increase their offer price to win it, and that is always a good sign.